REGISTERED CHARITY NO. 281187

 4. With two exceptions:

-5. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural or sporting purposes (excluding general membership and subscription fees) and care in the community for the elderly and disabled.
+5. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural or sporting purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.

 In making grants to individuals, priority will be given to those which will be of benefit to the whole community in Horspath.